 An important EAT decision on the extent to which the statutory definition of ethnic origin includes a claimant’s caste or status within a caste system.
 The decision also includes significant observations by the President on the requirement for parties to set out the essence of their cases in the pleadings.

 Sash Window Workshop v King IRLR 348

-The Court of Appeal, on appeal from the EAT, has referred questions to the ECJ on the retrospective entitlement to payment of an allowance in lieu of annual leave not taken on termination of employment.
+The Court of Appeal, on appeal from the EAT, referred questions to the ECJ on the retrospective entitlement to payment of an allowance in lieu of annual leave not taken on termination of employment.